arftonlum/Startup/notes.md

 JS
 [x,y] = a when a is an array this will assign the first to values of a to x and y ... variatic operator means everything else.

+2/17
+Goals for JS
+Animation for the rotate.
+Path turns yellow, custom board size.
+NExt button?